How to Turn Ideas Into Projects With a Simple System

 Every project needs a starting point.

-A place where someone can land and understand what this is.
+A place where someone can land and understand what they are looking at.

 Step 3 — Build Structured Content Layers